valerieljx/HOYA-Documentation/docs/fabric_tools/lakehouse.md

 ![Schema Shortcut](../images/schema-shortcut.png)
 </figure>

+## Loading data into Lakehouse
+- Local file/folder upload: Upload data from your local machine directl to the File section of your lakehouse.

+- Notebook code:

 ## Interacting with Lakehouses

 - **Lakehouse explorer**: This is the main Lakehouse interaction page.
 You can load data into the Lakehouse, explore data in the Lakehouse using the object explorer, and various other things.